hasura/graphql-engine/docs/graphql/core/api-reference/relay-graphql-api/query.rst

    * - argument
      - false
      - Argument_
-     - One or more of filter criteria, instructions for sort order or pagination
+     - One or more filter criteria, instructions for sorting order or pagination

 **Example: Relay Query**